Cryoneurolysis for Painful Diabetic Neuropathy of the Foot

 Official Title

-Ultrasound-guided Percutaneous Cryoneurolysis for Management of Chronic Painful Diabetic Neuropathy: a Randomized Sham-controlled Pilot Study
+Ultrasound-guided Percutaneous Cryoneurolysis for Management of Chronic Painful Diabetic Neuropathy: A Randomized Sham-controlled Pilot Study

 Details